eholk/harlan/README.md

     All tests succeeded.

-Our tests are currently written in as S-expressions that represent abstract syntax trees for whatever concrete syntax we eventually give Harlan.
 The test programs are available in the `test` directory.
 End-to-end test programs have the `.kfc` extension.
 Other extensions represent code that is valid at various intermediate passes in the compiler.

 Make puts test binaries in the `test.bin` directory, and also saves output from test programs here.
 Programs may be run directly from this